-8. Evidence-Based Practice: Integration of research and clin factors. nical e xpertise e in the context of patie ent 8A.
+8. Evidence-Based Practice: Integration of research and clinical expertise in the context of patient factors.

+8A.
 Knowledge and Application of Evidence-Based Practice Independently applies knowledge of evidence-based practice, including empirical bases of assessment, intervention, and other psychological applications, clinical expertise, and client preferences 0 1 2 3 4 [N/O] 9.
-Assessment: Assessment and diagnosis of problems, capa individuals, groups, and/or organizations. bilities and is sues as sociated l with 9A.
+Assessment: Assessment and diagnosis of problems, capal oilities and is sues as sociated l with individuals, groups, and/or organizations.
+9A.
 Knowledge of Measurement and Psychometrics Independently selects and implements multiple methods and means of evaluation in ways that are responsive to and respectful of diverse individuals, couples, families, and groups and context 0 1 2 3 4 [N/O] 9B.
 Knowledge of Assessment Methods Independently understands the strengths and limitations of diagnostic approaches and interpretation of results from multiple measures for diagnosis and treatment planning 0 1 2 3 4 [N/O] 9C.
 Application of Assessment Methods Independently selects and administers a variety of assessment tools and integrates results to accurately evaluate presenting question appropriate to the practice site and broad area of practice 0 1 2 3 4 [N/O] 9D.
 Diagnosis Utilizes case formulation and diagnosis for intervention planning in the context of stages of human development and diversity 0 1 2 3 4 [N/O] 9E.
 Conceptualization and Recommendations Independently and accurately conceptualizes the multiple dimensions of the case based on the results of assessment 0 1 2 3 4 [N/O] 9F.
-Communication of Assessment Findings Communicates results in written and verbal form clearly, constructively, and accurately in a conceptually appropriate manner 0 1 2 3 4 [N/O] 10.
-Intervention: Interventions designed to alleviate suffering individuals, groups, and/or organizations. ng and to pron note he alth and l well-bo eing of 10A.
-Intervention planning Independently plans interventions; case conceptualizations and intervention plans are specific to case and context 0 1 2 3 4 [N/O] 10B.
-Skills Displays clinical skills with a wide variety of clients and uses good judgment even in unexpected or difficult situations 0 1 2 3 4 [N/O]
+Communication of Assessment Findings Communicates results in written and verbal form clearly, constructively, and accurately in a conceptually appropriate manner 0 1 2 3 4 [N/O]